 The Dummerston School provides public education for grades K-8.
-The school is located on School House Road off Route 5 (see the Transportation and Community Facilities map).
+The school is located on

+School House Road off Route 5 (see the Transportation and Community Facilities map).
 It was originally built in 1951 as a three-room building.
 The most recent addition to the building occurred in 1994.
 The building has been well maintained and is in excellent condition.

 Dummerston School has excellent playing fields that are used by the school and the greater community for a variety of sporting activities.
-The playground was recently upgraded with a grant from Entergy Vermont Yankee to include new play equipment and a concession stand.
-A gymnasium would be an asset to the school and the greater community.
-The current gym is a multipurpose space for lunch, gym, and large group events.
+The playground was recently upgraded to include new play equipment and a concession stand.
+The gymnasium is an asset to the school and the greater community.
+The current gym is a multipurpose space for lunch, gym and large group events.